sysartifacts/sysartifacts.github.io/_conferences/eurosys2022/guide.md

 Once you are finished evaluating an artifact, fill in the review form and submit it.
 Your review must explain in detail why the artifact should or should not get each of the badges that the authors requested.
+You can also include additional suggestions for the authors to improve their artifacts if you have any.

 **Note that unlike most reviewing processes, artifact evaluation reviews are immediately sent to authors**, so make sure your review is polished before you submit it.